Mozilla-Data-Collective/datacollective-python/docs/upload.md

 3. **Update submission metadata** - Add required metadata fields to the submission
 4. **Submit for review** - Finalize the submission for review

-The SDK supports **resumable uploads**, meaning if an upload is interrupted (network error, system shutdown, etc.), you can resume from where it left off.
+The SDK also supports **resumable uploads**, meaning if an upload is interrupted (network error, system shutdown, etc.), you can resume from where it left off.

 ## Prerequisites